H0neyBadger/Splash/README.md

 # Yet another BDSP randomizer
 This project is a technical study.
 It is not intended for general public distribution or high quality randomizer.
+This randomizer uses player's trainer ID as psedo seed to genrate randomness.

 This project is basically fork of:
 * https://github.com/skyline-dev/skyline